G-Rath/babel-plugin-replace-ts-export-assignment/README.md

 This works by simply replacing `export =` with `module.exports`, to keep CJS semantics.

+## Contributing

+The most important thing when contributing is to make sure to add information about changes to the `CHANGELOG.md`, ideally before publishing a new version.
+If you're not confident doing this, just ensure you provide primary maintainers as much information as possible, particular about any special rules or gotchas that are a result of your change.

 #### Linting

 To run `eslint` on the project, run: